davetheunissen/davetheunissen.github.io/_posts/2018-09-02-azure_durable_functions.md

 ## Part 2 - Review the Code

-Let's take a look at the code that has been scoffolded out by the Visual Studio Templates.
+Let's take a look at the code that has been scaffolded out by the Visual Studio Templates.

 ### Orchestrator Client Function